Cartoone9/pipex/README.md

 # pipex

-This is my Pipex project, where the goal was to build a C program that simulates shell piping ('|') and redirections ('<' with '>', and '<<' with '>>' as a bonus).
+This is my Pipex project, where the goal was to build a C program that simulates shell piping ('|') and redirections ('<' with '>', and as a bonus '<<' with '>>').
 It was a deep dive into UNIX system calls for process management, including fork, pipe, dup2, and execve, providing critical insights into how the shell executes commands.

 ## Important functions

+- fork: creates a new child process, useful to execute multiple processes at the same time, in parallel.

+- pipe: creates a pipe for interprocess communication, in this project it allows one child process to communicate with the next.

+- dup2: redirects file descriptors, useful to change stdin and stdout for redirections.

+- execve: executes a new command with arguments inside a sub-shell.

 ## Usage